 The beginning of the first movie, where T-800 gets into an unintentional fight with several thugs.
 One of them stabs the cyborg, and in response, he rips the thug's heart out, covering his left arm with blood.
 The surviving thug, knowing that he is next, decides to do what he is told, giving his clothes to him.

-He doesn't just rip the guy's heart out T-800 grabs it and lifts the guy into the air before dropping the poor bastard.
+He doesn't just rip the guy's heart out T-800 punches through the guy's ribcage, grabs it and lifts him into the air before dropping the poor bastard.

 Hell, the theme can inspire fear because there's something so primal about it.
 CHNKCHNK CHNK CHNKCHNK.
 CHNKCHNK CHNK CHNKCHNK.
 CHNKCHNK CHNK CHNKCHNK.
 CHNKCHNK CHNK CHNKCHNK.